Maaz5hamim/ShareSphere-Server/README.md

 # ShareSphere
-## Rust File Sharing App - Client Side
+## Rust File Sharing App - Server Side

 Welcome to the Rust File Sharing App!
-This is the client-side repository for our file sharing desktop application.
+This is the server-side repository for our file sharing desktop application.
 With this app, you can easily share large files over a network with just a few clicks.
-App uses a number of different crates like egui, tokio and serde
+App uses a number of different crates like sqlx, tokio and serde

 ### Features